How to Make Spaetzle

 Whether you're a fan of traditional German cuisine or simply looking to try something new, spaetzle is a dish that should be on your radar.
 Its simplicity, versatility, and comforting texture make it a central European staple.
 Spaetzle can be served as a side dish or as a main course with a variety of toppings.
 The noodles have a mild flavor since they are traditionally eaten with flavorful sauces, like gravy or cheese, and hearty German meat dishes, such as knockwurst or schnitzel.

-We pan-fry the spaetzle in butter to crisp them up for an even more delicious texture, but you can skip this step if you plan to toss the noodles in a signature sauce or you want to cut back on your butter intake.
+We pan-fry the spaetzle in butter to crisp them up for an even more delicious texture, but you can skip this step if you plan to toss the noodles in a signature sauce or want to reduce your butter intake.

 Spaetzle Ingredients